Manifesto

 Earned autonomy

 Trust is built incrementally.
 DelegateZero starts conservative.
 As it builds a track record in your context - and as you see the reasoning behind its decisions - you expand the boundary of what it handles.
 This is how all good delegation works.
-The tool follows the same logic.

 The founder stays in control